time-lab-anu/time-lab-anu.github.io/index.md

 {%
   include alert.html
+  type="success"
+  content="21/12/2024: One paper has been accepted at ICASSP 2025.
+Congratulations to Arjun Raj."
+%}

+{%
+  include alert.html
   type="info"
   content="10/12/2024: Starting in 2025, Dr. Lei Wang (lab lead) will not be available to serve as the primary supervisor for any new ANU undergraduate, honors, or master's research students."
 %}